Obarun/66/doc/deeper.md

 This directory is managed by the user and stores [seed](tree.html#seed-files) files, used, for example, by the [tree](tree.html) command.
 If a [seed](tree.html#seed-files) file exists both in this directory and at `%%service_system%%`, the one in this directory takes precedence.

+It's crucial for system administrators to avoid altering this directory or its subdirectories, ensuring users can manage it without losing their changes.

 ### %%service_adm%%

 This directory is specified at compile time by using the `--with-sysadmin-service=` option to `./configure`.

 This directory is designated for users to store [frontend](frontend.html) files.
 If a [frontend](frontend.html) file for a service exists both in this directory and at `%%service_system%%`, the file in this directory takes precedence.

+It's crucial for system administrators to avoid altering this directory or its subdirectories, ensuring users can manage it without losing their changes.

 ## %%service_system%%